-You may have heard that the DJ industry is a male-dominated field, and that your chances for success are slim to none.
-Well I’m here to advise you otherwise.
+You may have heard that the DJ industry is a male-dominated field and that your chances of success are slim to none.
+Well, I’m here to advise you otherwise.

 Who am I?
 I am a DJ company owner based in Central New Jersey and a former President of the New Jersey Disc Jockey Network (2013-2015), our state’s professional disc jockey association.
 As an active participant at national DJ conventions, I am familiar with many of the DJ industry’s success stories – both male and female.

 I’ve always been vexed by the scarcity of female DJs.
 Perhaps just 5% of DJs are female.
 While the job is mildly physically demanding and you may need to lift up to 75 pounds or so – I don’t think this should be a deterrent for most of you.
 If physical strength is a concern, today’s DJ equipment is more lightweight and compact than ever.
 Worst case, you can utilize an assistant for load-in and set-up.